-Importance of Legal Representation in an Unemployment Appeal Hearing
+The Importance Of Legal Representation In An Unemployment Appeal Hearing

 The relatively straight forward procedure for filing an application for unemployment benefits leads many claimants to proceed without legal representation.
-However, if an appeal becomes necessary, it is imperative to retain a Kansas City unemployment lawyer.
+However, if an appeal becomes necessary, it is imperative to retain an experienced unemployment law attorney.

 If the worker is denied benefits, he or she should appeal that decision.
 In many cases the employer will similarly appeal the granting of an award of benefits to the worker.
-The nature of the appeal, however, is, as a Kansas City unemployment attorney emphasizes, far different than the manner in which the initial determination was arrived at.
+The nature of the appeal is far different than the manner in which the initial determination was made.

 Unlike filing the initial application, the appeal is a fully adversarial procedure.
-A referee will be in charge of the proceeding and will render a decision based upon the evidence presented.
-A Kansas City unemployment attorney will therefore explain that it is imperative to include all the information required for a positive resolution of the case; if evidence is omitted, the referee cannot consider it.
+A referee will be in charge of the appeal proceeding and will render a decision based upon the evidence presented.
+It is important to include all the information required for a positive resolution of the case; if evidence is omitted, the referee cannot consider it.

 Although the procedure is less formal than a court trial, the unemployment appeal utilizes many of the same procedures to introduce evidence.
-An experienced Kansas City unemployment lawyer will explain the following are included:
+The following are included in the appeal:

 - Introduction of documentation